front-end-intermediate/session-2/readme.md

 }
 ```

 ##And critically...
-The viewport sMETA tag
+The viewport META tag

 * Use the meta tag `<meta name="viewport" content="width=device-width, initial-scale=1.0">` to ensure this works on devices